Huotes/CommitMaker/README.md

 Chuck Norris is responsible for China's over-population.
 He hosted a Karate tournament in Beijing and all women within 1,000 miles became pregnant instantly.

 Chuck Norris doesn't use web standards as the web will conform to him.

+The 11th commandment is ?Thou shalt not piss off Chuck Norris?
+This commandment is rarely enforced, as it is impossible to accomplish.